Identification, Images, & Information

 Notes:

-2. Ctenicera: strictly only C. kendalli (Kirby) is attributable to this genus from North America.
-All other species cataloged in this genus are undergoing taxonomic review and generic transfer.
+Ctenicera: in NA, C. kendalli (Kirby) is the only species attributable to this genus; all other species cataloged in this genus are undergoing taxonomic review and will eventually get proper generic placement, with several new genera to be erected to accommodate some species

 Size